APNEP Funded Engagement & Stewardship Projects: N.C. Wildlife Federation

 Author: Katie Whittington

 At the heart of APNEP’s Engagement and Stewardship Grant is a desire to foster watershed stewardship across the Albemarle-Pamlico region.
 Laura Frazier, the Refuge Conservation Coordinator with NCWF, says this is the overall goal of the upcoming project Experiencing the Albemarle-Pamlico Estuary: Fostering Watershed Stewardship, for which she serves as project manager.
 Natalie Bohorquez, the NCWF Director of Conservation Partnerships who’s also been instrumental to the project, echoes this sentiment, emphasizing its focus on community engagement and volunteerism to cultivate ecological well-being.
-The pair have collaborated with a host of community partners, with key partnerships in place for each site.
-The U.S. Fish and Wildlife Service (USFWS) at Pocosin Lakes National Wildlife Refuge (PLNWR) and Edenton-Chowan Recreation Department (ECRD) have all been liaisons for their respective sites, incorporating local knowledge with ecological wisdom to design a specialized approach for each location.
+The pair have collaborated with a host of community partners with key partnerships in place for each site.
+The U.S. Fish and Wildlife Service (USFWS) at Pocosin Lakes National Wildlife Refuge (PLNWR), Merchants Millpond State Park (MMSP), and Edenton-Chowan Recreation Department (ECRD) have all been liaisons for their respective sites, incorporating local knowledge with ecological wisdom to design a specialized approach for each location.

-The project will involve the restoration of a wetland ecosystem, invasive species removal and replanting with natives, and the creation of two native pollinator gardens across three key areas in the region.
-Frazier along with project partners will coordinate invasive species removal and native species planting at each site along with the installation of educational panels at two of the three sites.
+The project will involve the restoration of a wetland ecosystem, invasive species removal and replanting with natives, and the creation of three native pollinator gardens across four key areas in the region.
+Frazier along with project partners will coordinate invasive species removal and native species planting at each site along with the installation of educational panels at two of the four sites.
 In an effort to both replenish and educate, project partners hope to restore the estuary habitats to their former glory while also bolstering community knowledge and appreciation for watershed health and stewardship.

 Habitat Stewards Workshops